bailey572/devops/05_Capstone/sampleTest/RetailWebApp/ReadMe.md

 This will download the required dependencies, compile the source code, and host the web application [retailone](http://localhost:8026/retailone) on your local machine.

 This will display the login page in your local browser.
-Please note, as this uses jsp, you may need to trust the scripts on the page if you are running an Adblocker or Noscript plugin.
+Please note, as this uses jsp, you may need to trust the scripts on the page if you are running an Ad blocker or Noscript plugin.

 Default login credentials are:
 *  Username - Demo